Volume 16 • Number 1 • August 2023

 (Continued from above)

-The following emphasizes but one aspect of the underlying dilemma, as I see it.
+The following admonition is intended to emphasize but one aspect of the underlying dilemma, as I see it.

 Separate of any envisioned benefits being reassuringly attributed to the technology, itself, (and by the way, let’s not even mention AI’s demonstrable predisposition to stir up a hornet's nest of legal issues) Artificial Intelligence is poised to compound and exacerbate one of the more fundamental and enduring challenges that photography has been compelled to confront (and has continually endeavored to transcend) since Joseph Nicephor Niépce captured the world’s first photograph, in 1822.
 The challenge I refer to may be generally described as the medium’s ongoing struggle to be taken more seriously as a legitimate art form.